-If it does not already have one, each college or university that hires RAs must have a system in place to record and retain records of RA's hours of service.
+If it does not already have one, each college or university that hires RAs must have a system in place to record and retain records of RA's hours of service by October 15, 2014.

-K. Other Student Employees
+M. Other Student Employees

 Undergraduate and graduate students who work in other positions within the university will be treated under this policy's general principles, if they are determined to by the Employer to be employees under this Policy.